Effect-TS/effect/packages/schema/README.md

 ## Generating JSON Schemas

-The `to` / `from` functions, which are part of the `@effect/schema/JSONSchema` module, allow you to generate a JSON Schema based on a schema definition:
+The `make` function from the `@effect/schema/JSONSchema` module enables you to create a JSON Schema based on a defined schema:

 ```ts
 import * as JSONSchema from "@effect/schema/JSONSchema";